 This style is classic from J.Crew as is this one from Sezane both of which I own (I’m wearing the Sezane one above in a size 6).

-If you’re on the taller size and like a bit more masculine cute, this one I just got from Sezane is also very cool and on trend.
+If you’re on the taller size and like a bit more masculine cut, this one above I also own from Sezane is very cool and on trend.
 I sized down to a 4.

 Related: How to Style Trench Coats